protontypes/documents/blog_posts/nuclear_energy.md

 * safety
   * admittedly, a lot of panic here
   * real dangers: waste, malfunctions, human error
+  * Most nations do not have the political stability to ensure safety culture over a long time that is needed for atomic energy.
+[Boeing 737 MAX groundings](https://en.wikipedia.org/wiki/Boeing_737_MAX_groundings)
 * centralisation vs decentralisation in the aspect of sustainability
+* Research and development makes a lot of sense, but the current technological status is not globally scaled due to maintenance and security criteria.

 - - -